 I’m Daytona Strong, a journalist-turned-food writer who specializes in Nordic cooking and the connection between food and heritage.
 I’ve been writing for as long as I can remember, but there’s part of me that belongs in the kitchen as much as at the desk.

 Trained as a journalist in college, I began my career as a writer and producer for a morning television newscast in Seattle.
 Churning out story after story about house fires and wacky weather until the sun rose high, I’d go home in the morning and unwind in the kitchen, leisurely mixing up homemade treats to occasionally bring to the newsroom for the next day’s editorial meeting.
 Until the news director—my mentor—advised me to stop.

 You’re going to be known as the newsroom Martha Stewart, he warned me one day.
 That’s no way for a young, blonde, and cute woman with an unusual name to gain credibility as a serious journalist, he said.
 And of course, young and ambitious, I listened.

 Now I look back at that time and see how it all makes sense.
 I had no idea back then, as an aspiring reporter and anchorwoman, that I’d find a way to combine my passions.
 I’ve since traded breaking news for food writing and am recognized as a source on Scandinavian cooking.
-I’m the food editor for The Norwegian American and my work appears in a number of regional and national publications including Costco Connection, The Oregonian, and Edible Seattle.
-I’ve also taught cooking and baking classes at Seattle’s Nordic Heritage Museum.
+Formerly the food editor for The Norwegian American, my work also appears in a number of regional and national publications including Costco Connection, The Oregonian, and Edible Seattle.
+I’ve also taught cooking and baking classes at Seattle’s Nordic Museum.
 As obvious as a career in food writing seems now, it would take me a few years to figure it out.
 And I took some detours along the way.